llSourcell/AI_for_Resumes/README.md

+# Midterm Assignment - Due Date, Thursday May 17 2018

+Use a Convolutional Neural Network to classify a text dataset, one of[these](https://github.com/niderhoff/nlp-datasets).
+The more interesting the use case the better.
+Good documentation gets bonus points.
+Submit github links in the comment section.
+Good luck!

+## Overview

+This is the code for [this](https://youtu.be/p3SKx5C04qg) video on Youtube by Siraj Raval on AI for resumes.
+We can use this CNN to classify resume data found [here](http://barbizonmodeling.com/resumes/).

 **[This code belongs to the "Implementing a CNN for Text Classification in Tensorflow" blog post.](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/)**

 It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) paper in Tensorflow.